darinz/Agentic-AI/README.md

 # Agentic AI Systems

-Welcome to **Agentic AI Systems** – your collaborative hub for exploring, building, and sharing knowledge about agentic AI, autonomous agents, and multi-agent systems.
+Welcome to **Agentic AI Systems** – a collaborative hub for exploring, building, and sharing knowledge about agentic AI, autonomous agents, and multi-agent systems.

 ## Project Structure